Free Resources and Platforms For Your New Blog

 Pinterest Business Account

 Pinterest is a HUGE source of traffic for bloggers.
-Personally, Pinterest is responsible for 80% of my blog traffic!
-It’s basically become a massive, visual search engine with endless information.
+Personally, Pinterest is my top source for blog traffic!
+It’s basically a massive, visual search engine with endless information.

 Joining as a business gives you an inside look at how your pins are performing using Pinterest Analytics.
 It allows you to see what pins are getting the most views, clicks, saves and by who.
 You’ll quickly learn who your audience is and what they are craving.
 That’s such a powerful tool!

 You’ll see what’s working and what’s not.
 Thus, you can keep sharing the popular content and grow from there!
-Join as a business here.
+Learn how to properly set up your business account here.

 You’ll need to create engaging images for your blog posts and to also create pins to promote those posts on Pinterest.
 No need for fancy and expensive software.
 Canva allows you to create beautiful pins and graphics for free!